 Letter to the Editor

 This is a short article to update readers about a situation or case that does not require extensive details.
 The length of the Letter to the Editor is limited to three pages (about 750 words) and up to 10 references.
-The letter should start with “Dear Editor” and does not require an Introduction heading.
-Other headings may be used if appropriate.
+The letter should start with “Dear Editor.”
+Headings may be used if appropriate.

 - An Introduction that states the legal bases before the new law implementation or case law decision;